G43G/WPPHP1-GHQ/README.md

 # WPPHP1-GHQ
-Website from course Web Programming - PHP1 in ICT
+Website from ICT Web Programming - PHP1 course
 TO DO:

 1. Open and edit file connection.inc located in include folder (edit your localhost information).